mniebling/light-fakery/README.md

 ### Development

-`npm run build` — compile Typescript and emit to `./dist`
+`npm run build` — Compile Typescript and emit to `./dist`.

-`npm test` — run unit tests on compiled output
+`npm test` — Run unit tests on the compiled output.

+`npm run release` — Kick off an NPM release.
+You'll be prompted for the release details and the command will run a build before releasing.